Interview with Dr. Rodney G. Alsup, Professor of Accounting, Emeritus

 Students can expect to feel overwhelmed by a challenging course or course load in graduate school, especially part-time students who have family responsibilities and are employed fulltime.
 Many part-time graduate students think they can just add their classwork to their already busy schedule.
 The first thing part-time students must do is acknowledge that their graduate program cannot be an add-on.

 For part-time students, the feeling of being overwhelmed can come from at least three sources, the graduate program (challenging courses and course load), family members, and employer organization.
 When students add a graduate program to their already busy lives and then try to maintain the same level of engagement with family and employer there will be stress, which will contribute to the overwhelmed feeling.
 Managing expectations is the only way I can think of to reduce the stress.
 One way of managing expectations is for the student to meet with the team members from their program (many programs use team-based learning pedagogies), family members, co-workers, and immediate supervisor to discuss the demands of the program and how best to manage the challenges of enrolling as a part-time graduate student.
-The following articles, which I wrote for my blog, may be helpful in understanding why such meetings are important and how to plan for the meetings:

 2. What should accounting students look for when choosing a master’s or other advanced degree program?